RLM LinkedIn Tag

 Conducting the RTO Audit

-ASQA will conduct an opening meeting to confirm the reason for the audit and discuss the whole process.
+There will be an opening meeting to confirm the reason for the audit and discuss the whole process.
 Then, collecting and analysing evidence will commence.
 This includes interviews with key persons within your organisation and a review of the submitted evidence.
-After, they will hold a closing meeting to discuss the findings or any issues identified during the RTO audit.
+A closing meeting will then be held to discuss the findings or any issues identified during the RTO audit.

 Decision and Next Steps

-The auditor will write the audit report to identify whether or not you are compliant.
-Following the report, they will discuss the results, as well as the next steps you need to take.
+The auditor will write the audit report to identify whether you are compliant or not compliant.
+The findings will then be discussed with you as well as the next steps you need to take.
 If you are found compliant, you will receive a letter from ASQA, and you don’t need to take any further action.

 On the other hand, if ASQA finds your RTO non-compliant, you will receive your audit report and a notification letter.
-Here, you will find the next steps you need to take.
+Here, you will find the next steps you need to do.

-Important note: ASQA charges $250 per hour per auditor for conducting an RTO audit.
+Important note: An hourly charge of $250 per hour per auditor is payable for conducting an RTO audit.
 This excludes those undertaken as part of the initial registration application.

 Preparing for an RTO Audit